alessandroassirelli98/alessandroassirelli98.github.io/_projects/(8) Modeling and simulation of a robotic leg.md

 - Carried out dynamics analysis to understand the leg's behavior under various loading conditions.

-- Optimized design parameters, including link lengths, joint stiffness, and actuator characteristics to enhance the leg's efficiency, performance, and energy consumption.
+- Optimized design parameters, including link lengths, joint stiffness, and actuator characteristics to enhance the leg's performance

 - The project's findings can be utilized as starting point in the further development of advanced quadruped robots.